Master of Health Science (MHS) in Environmental Health

 A pre-med area of focus provides the foundation for students planning to attend medical school.
 Core courses lead to basic mastery of statistics as well as an understanding of epidemiology.
 Elective courses in physiology, advanced toxicology, and environmental and occupational disease not only emphasize knowledge covered on the MCAT but they also differentiate graduates from the typical medical school applicant.
 Ideal candidates present with a strong foundation in the basic sciences and math.
 The American Association of Medical Colleges site now lists our MHS as a post-baccalaureate program.

-Toxicology for Human Risk Assessment
+Toxicology and Risk Assessment

 Toxicology for Human Risk Assessment is designed to match the needs of students with research interests that extend from laboratory-based study of the toxicological and pathophysiological mechanisms of environmental chemical and biological agent exposures to the methods for applying toxicology data to human risk assessment and the development of regulatory policy.
 Students who choose this focus area should have strong backgrounds in the basic sciences and be considering subsequent PhD-level training, applying to medical school with master’s-level research experience or who may decide to pursue a career in government or private sector research positions.
 Students studying in this area may also complete the course requirements to receive the Certificate in Risk Sciences and Public Policy.

-Jonathan Josephs-Spaulding, MHS '17
+Spotlight: Jonathan Josephs-Spaulding, MHS '17

 For the general admissions requirements see our How to Apply page.